2022 Advent Of Code (day9) - Rope Bridge

 }

-Originally, we only needed to consider the head and tail, but now the rope has a length of 10, so the movement is different.
-However, the overall logic is still similar.
-By connecting the head and tail of the rope, we can achieve the desired result.
+Initially, we only needed to consider the head and the tail, but now that the length of the rope is 10, the movement dynamics will change a bit.
+Nevertheless, the overall logic remains quite similar; we can achieve this by connecting the original Rope's head and tail together.

 const ropes = [